 Printed Ephemera Collection

-The collection has more than 190,000 ephemera items dating from the 1840s to the present.
-Subject strengths include theatre and entertainment, politics and activism, horticulture, war, Māori, tourism, alcohol, and environmental issues.
+The Collection has over 200,000 ephemera items dating from the 1840s to the present.
+Subject strengths include theatre and entertainment, politics and activism, horticulture, war, Māori, tourism, alcohol, environmental issues, everyday life and popular culture.

 Types of items include:

 - posters - including advertisements, protest posters, political, theatre, and music posters